 When you are here you can also take the short walk down to Laguna de las Ninfas.

-Update June 2013: I came back to Casa de Lago Cafe Cultural one afternoon when I needed to relax for a while and it was still a very good place for that.
+Update June 2013: I came back to Casa de Lago Cafe Cultural one afternoon when I needed to relax for a while after a bicycle tour, and it was still a very good place for that.
 I had a coffee and a brownie and it was $4.25.

 Coming back from Isla Isabela I went here again to have lunch.
 Once again I went to the counter to order lunch and I was told they didn’t have ”lunch prices” on Sundays but a Plato Completo was $5.
 That was absolutely fine and I chose fish with rice and plantains.
 A grape fruit juice was also included in the price.

 Update 2013: The first day in Puerto Ayora I came here again to eat lunch.
 I asked for an almuerzo (set lunch), but they wanted to give me a menu.
 I asked for the almuerzo again and pointed at other tables were they were eating today´s lunch.
 Then I got the soup, main plate and juice (photo 4).
 The lunch was good, but I have not written down how much I paid.